- Indoor Pool Schedule

 Refund Policy for Group Swim Lessons

-A pro-rated refund will be given under the following circumstances - permanent change of station -injury or illness which would prevent further participation.
+A pro-rated refund will be given for permanent change of station or injury or illness that prevents further participation.

 - Private Lessons

 Limited lesson spaces are now available for ages 18+.